EPA-Bienestar-com/cardio/README.md

 - Patient scheduling
 - All data represented in [FHIR](https://hl7.org/FHIR/)

-Foo Medical is designed to be forked and customized for your business' needs.
-Register on [foomedical.com](https://foomedical.com/) to see it in action.
+Cardio EPA Bienestar IA is designed to be forked and customized for your business' needs.
+Register on [cardio.epa-bienestar.com.ar](https://cardio.epa-bienestar.com.ar/) to see it in action.

 ### Getting Started

-First, [fork](https://github.com/medplum/foomedical/fork) and clone the repo.
+First, [fork](https://github.com/medplum/drdalessandro/cardio/fork) and clone the repo.

 Next, install the app from your terminal